DEFINING NEW PATHS FOR SUSTAINABLE URBAN DEVELOPMENT

 A global network of industrial legacy cities who have all committed to realizing sustainable urban transitions, paving the way for other industrial cities to follow.

-A constantly-evolving knowledge hub of innovative urban transition policies and projects.
+A constantly-evolving knowledge hub of innovative urban transition policies and projects in the focus areas of infrastructure, social, energy and mobility transition.

 A service and support tool for cities to access the expertise, research and collaborative space they need for existing and future transition plans.